SirusDoma/Genode.Audio/README.md

 Either `Sound` or `Music`, both inherit `SoundSource` elements, which provides basic audio properties and behaviors across audio implementation.
 In other words, you can implement your own Audio implementation by inherit `SoundSource` abstract class.

 `Sound` is a lightweight object that plays loaded audio data from a `SoundBuffer`.
 The audio data (or buffer) is loaded directly to memory as whole.
-Thus, the should be used for small sounds that can fit in memory and should suffer no lag when they are played.
+Thus, should be used for small sounds that can fit in memory and should suffer no lag when they are played.

-For example are sound effect like door bells, or game effect such as gun shot, footstep, etc.
+For example `Sound` is great for effect like door bells, or game effect such as gun shot, footstep, etc.
 In order to create `Sound`, `SoundBuffer` is required, you can construct `SoundBuffer` from file, `Stream` or even an array of bytes.
 Note that `SoundBuffer` can be used by multiple instance of `Sound`.
 Do **NOT** create multiple `SoundBuffer` with same audio data, reuse it instead to save memory.

 ```